cadin/panels/README.md

 #### Errors

-Check the Playdate Simulator console for helpful errors or messages.
+Check the console in the Playdate Simulator for helpful errors or messages.

 A build error pointing to your data file usually indicates a formatting error.
 Make sure all quotes and braces are closed.
 Check for missing commas in between items.